-New trustees are provided with organisational policies and procedures and the Memorandum and Articles, for their information.
+New trustees are provided with organisational policies and procedures and the Memorandum and Articles as part of their induction.
 After the selection of Chair, Secretary and Treasurer, other roles are allocated to trustees.
-Through the skills audit we identify training needs; in order to fulfill their roles, they can then attend various internal and external training courses.
-We engage Trustees to observe Shantona's services and in consultations such as away days.
+Through the skills audit we identify knowledge gaps and offer learning opportunities.
+We engage Trustees to observe Shantona's services and they take a full part in staff-trustee away days.